ethersphere/swarm-guide/contents/pss.rst

 *******************************

 ``pss`` (Postal Service over Swarm) is a messaging protocol over Swarm with strong privacy features.
-The PSS API is exposed through a JSON RPC interface described in the `API Reference <./apireference.rst#PSS>`_, here we explain the basic concepts and features.
+The pss API is exposed through a JSON RPC interface described in the `API Reference <./apireference.rst#PSS>`_, here we explain the basic concepts and features.